ameerj/OpenGL-SMF-Renderer/README.md

 # To run Locally
 Open the solution in VS 2019.

+Press F5.

+If there are linking errors, try the following:

 Open the Property Manager by going to `View -> Other Windows -> Property Manager`

 Right click on the `OpenGL` project, and click `Add Existing Property Sheet`